amient/affinity/README.md

  - Handlers translate requests into Akka Messages - they can either ?
 Ask and get response which they turn into HTTP Response or just !
 Tell and respond with No Content or Accepted, etc.
+ - WebSockets can be attached to Key-Value entities which then receive automatically all changes to that entity as well as any other user-defined events
- - Akka Cluster that comes with Akka is not used, instead a custom cluster management is implemented
+ - Akka Cluster that comes with Akka is not used, instead a custom cluster management is implemented using a third-party coordinator
- - Each Gateway Actor System has a Cluster Actor in its hierarchy which implements standard Akka Router interface with custom routing logic.
-    This routing logic is meant to mimic whatever partitioning strategy is used in the underlying kafka storage.
+ - Each Gateway Actor System maintains a list of Service Actors in its hierarchy which implement the the routing logic.
+This routing logic mimics the partitioning strategy used in the underlying storage.
- - Cluster is therefore a dynamic Akka Router which maintains a copy of the active Partition Actors, kept up to date by a pluggable Coordinator (ZkCoordinator by default)
+ - Each Service is therefore a dynamic Akka Router which maintains a copy of the active Partition Actors, kept up to date by a pluggable Coordinator (ZooKeeper and Embedded embedded implementations provided)
- - Each Handler has access to the Cluster Actor by extending the Gateway as mentioned above.
-Any task that needs to be handled by a partition is given to the Cluster Actor.
+ - Each Handler has access to all Service Actors by extending the Gateway as mentioned above.
+Any task that needs to be handled by a partitioned logic is passed to the Service Actor.
 This may be a simple forward or it can be an orchestrated sequence of Asks and Tells.
+ - Gateways are hence the orchestration layer and Services are individual microservices or keyspaces whose logic is completely constrained to the partition scope.
  - Cluster Actor routes all request to Partition Actors which implement the logic over the data partition and respond to the sender which will ultimately be the calling Handler but sometimes the caller